george-hawkins/micropython-notes/tools-filesystem-and-repl.md

 There's also [WebREPL](https://github.com/micropython/webrepl) but this requires that your board is already setup and connected to the web, i.e. you need to have used some other tool to get your board configured before you can use WebREPL.
 I'm not going to cover WebREPL here.

-`pyboard.py` is very basic but provides all the tools needed to interact the MicroPython filesystem - `ampy`, `rshell` and `mpfshell` all use `pyboard.py` under the covers to do the low-level file management work for them.
+`pyboard.py` is very basic but provides the API needed to interact the MicroPython filesystem - `ampy`, `rshell` and `mpfshell` all use `pyboard.py` under the covers to do the low-level file management work for them.

 Initially, I started using `ampy` as I have a lot of positive experience with Adafruit tutorials - if they recommend something, it's generally a good choice.
-And I liked the idea of a tool that just tried to do one thing well, i.e. file management, rather than bundling in other things as well, such as interacting with the REPL.
+And I liked the idea of a tool that just tried to do one thing well, i.e. file management, rather than also bundling in other things such as interacting with the REPL.
 However, using a tool that doesn't also support working with the REPL quickly gets tiring during development.
-At first I had a terminal windows split in two, in one half I'd connect to MicroPython REPL using [`screen`](https://www.gnu.org/software/screen/) and in the other half I'd update files on the board using `ampy`.
-However, you can't transfer files while connected to the REPL - so this involves quitting out of the REPL, transfering updated files and then restarting the REPL - and doing this over and over again as you work away, not terribly convenient.
+At first I connected to the MicroPython REPL using [`screen`](https://www.gnu.org/software/screen/) and updated files using `ampy`.
+However, you can't transfer files while connected to the REPL - so development involves continuously quitting the REPL, transfering updated files and then restarting the REPL - not terribly convenient.

 In the end, it's more convenient to use something like `rshell` and its shell-like environment that can manage both file related operations and working with the MicroPython REPL.
-In the end I settled on `rshell` rather than `mpfshell` as I prefer its familar UNIX like feel and the way it makes your board look like its filesystem is mounted on your local system (an illusion that only goes so far).
+I settled on `rshell` rather than `mpfshell` as I prefer its familar UNIX like feel and the way it makes your board look like its filesystem is mounted on your local system (an illusion that only goes so far).

-So the following are my notes on getting used to the various tools, but I'd recommend skipping to the `rshell` section and using it.
+Below are my notes on getting used to the various tools but, as noted above, I recommend `rshell`.

-Note: the development of `ampy`, `rshell` and `mpfshell` is rather moribund - all three are stable and now seem to only receive very occassional updates, with little bursts of activity.
+Note: the development of `ampy`, `rshell` and `mpfshell` is rather moribund - all three are stable and now seem to only receive very occassional updates.

 Python
 ------